-As a result of AIF’s all-encompassing devotion to local and regional upliftment, the Company is often referred to as a ‘social enterprise’.
+As a result of their all-encompassing devotion to local and regional upliftment, Africa Improved Foods is often referred to as a ‘social enterprise’.
 On the supply side of the value chain, it works with partners to improve smallholder farmers’ production, while on the demand side, the business is equally adept at working alongside governmental institutions and sector associations in order to work towards a common goal: “to ensure the poorest of the poor have access to subsidised nutritious food”.

 “To ensure long-term access to affordable, nutritious foods, we are also working hard to reduce the prices of our commercial products, albeit without compromising on quality, so that all segments of society can fulfil their micronutrient requirements,” Ali notes.
 “It is perhaps fair to say AIF is more involved in ‘creating shared value’ than ‘corporate social responsibility’.”

 The scale and social mission associated with the shared value being generated makes AIF unique.
 It is the largest producer of FBF in East Africa with an annual capacity of 45,000 metric tonnes, which is impressive in itself.
 But in then focusing that capacity towards plugging societal cracks, the ambition veers from being financially-driven to being more broadly significant.

 Ali concludes: “The focus is on reducing malnutrition and sourcing maize and soya from local smallholder farmers as much as it is on getting a return on investment.
 And in the future I would like to see a significant reduction in malnutrition in line with this focus.